informatics-isi-edu/chaise/docs/dev-docs/e2e-test-docker.md

 To build a Docker image follow these steps:

-1. Copy your ssh key to `chaise/test/e2e/docker` and rename it to `sshKey`.
-2. Open a terminal or command prompt.
+1. Open a terminal or command prompt.
-3. Navigate to the directory containing `chaise`.
+2. Navigate to the directory containing `chaise`.
     ```
       parent_dir
       └── chaise
     ```

-4. Run the following command to build the Docker image:
+3. Run the following command to build the Docker image:
     ```
     docker build -t chaise-test-env -f chaise/test/e2e/docker/Dockerfile.chaise-test-env .
     ```